MSAdministrator/revive-social-media/README.md

 If you read the previous blog post you will know you need to create an App in Twitter and then generate a Token, Secret Key, Access Token, and Access Secret keys in order to use and post to Twitter via their APIs.

+For LinkedIn, you must authenticate using OAuth2.
+Please read the documentation about [Signing In with LinkedIn](https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin?context=linkedin/consumer/context) for more information.

+You will need to generate a `client_id` and `client_secret` from LinkedIn.
+Additionally, if you want this process to automatically authenticate you via a browser using their `Client Credential Grant Flow` (which requires selenium & chromedriver to be installed) then you must provide your username & password to linkedin as well.
+If not, then generate an `access_token` and provide this.

 Once you have done that then you need to store them in your GitHub account (DO NOT STORE THEM IN THE CLEAR!)

 You can find info here about this process: https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets